CS Theory @ UW

 Algorithms, spectral graph theory, optimization

-Communication complexity, circuit lower bounds, applications of information theory
+Communication complexity, quantum computing, applications of information theory

 Cryptography